eggfly/pico-mac-nano/README.md

 Data sheets for the TFT module and the controller are in the data_sheets directory.

-The 3D_model directory contains the .stl files for the four components of the Macintosh 128K case; front housing, rear housing, switch blank (blocks the switch apperture intended for the upcoming [battery module](https://www.1bitrainbow.com/parts-store.php?cPath=972_973)) and reset/boot select button actuator.
+The 3D_model directory contains the .stl files for the four components of the Macintosh 128K case; front housing, rear housing, switch blank (blocks the switch apperture intended for the [battery power module](https://www.1bitrainbow.com/parts-store.php?cPath=972_973_P4470)) and reset/boot select button actuator.

 All parts used in pico-mac-nano can be ordered on [1bitrainbow.com](https://www.1bitrainbow.com/parts-store.php?cPath=972_973).
 This includes the 3D printed case, the fully assembled custom PCB and the Pico Zero (pre-flashed with the latest pico-mac-nano firmware).
 You can even order a fully assembled pico-mac-nano or the collectors edition so you can be as hands-on or hands-off as you want.

 ## Hardware Notes

-The code, PCB and Macintosh case are all designed for the 2.0" 480x640px DX7 D200N2409V0 LCD panel.
+The pico code, PCB and Macintosh case are all designed for the 2.0" 480x640px DX7 D200N2409V0 LCD panel.
 This uses the ST7701S controller, is configured via SPI and receives image data in RGB565 (16-bit colour).
-This LCD is natively portrait and ST7701S controller does not offer image rotation in hardware so I am displaying a 480x342 image across the upper half of the LCD panel.
-See the [pico-mac-nano project page](https://blog.1bitrainbow.com/pico-mac-nano/) for more details of my thought process.
+This LCD is natively portrait and the ST7701S controller does not offer image rotation in hardware so I am displaying a 480x342 image across the upper half of the LCD panel.
+See the [pico-mac-nano project page](https://blog.1bitrainbow.com/pico-mac-nano/) for more details of how I got to this decision.

-The case and internal layout is designed to allow the Pico Zero and SD module to be connected via 2.54mm header sockets rather than being soldered on.
+The case and internal layout is designed to allow the Pico Zero and SD module to be connected via 2.54mm header sockets rather than being soldered.
 Due to the small size of the PCB, I chose not to include sockets for the unused Pico Zero pins.
 Not having these unnecessary through-hole pins allowed routing of traces more efficiently.
 Consequently, the Pico Zero connects to the PCB via a 9-pin (J3), a 2-pin (J4), and a 4-pin (J6) socket.

 The PCB includes the capacitors (C1 & C2) recommended by evansm7 across the micro-SD card module power rails.